 Dog Fostering 101 – Guide to Fostering Basics

 Fostering programs are a foundational part of animal shelters and rescues across the nation.
-Animals need foster homes for a variety of reasons like; lack of space in shelters, injury, illness, environmental stress and around the clock care.
-Animal lovers with the right home environment, time and training are able to lend a helping hand to make a positive impact on the lives of animals and their community.
+Animals need foster homes for a variety of reasons like; lack of space in shelters, injury, illness, environmental stress, and around-the-clock care.
+Animal lovers with the right home environment, time, and training are able to lend a helping hand to make a positive impact on the lives of animals and their communities.

 Reasons to Foster

 There are a variety of reasons to bring a foster dog into your home.
 If you’re thinking about signing up to become a foster, here is a list of potential reasons that fostering might be right for you: